xnvme/xnvme/docs/background/backends/upcie/mproc.md

 ### Hugepage sharing

-Every process allocates it own private DMA heap from its own hugepages.
+Every process allocates its own private DMA heap from its own hugepages.
 This means that I/O queue pairs and buffers are allocated from a private heap.
 The admin PRP pools are also allocated on the private heap, but the admin queue itself is allocated only once on the heap of the primary process.
 The primary